 Over ten years ago, H&M Group and WWF embarked on an ambitious collaboration to create a more sustainable fashion industry.
-The idea behind the partnership is to address the most pressing environmental impacts of H&M Group’s whole value chain as well as taking global leadership to champion wider action across the global fashion business.
+The idea behind the partnership is to address the most pressing environmental impacts our entire value chain as well as taking global leadership to champion wider action across the global fashion business.

-“As a global leader on biodiversity, WWF is an invaluable partner to strengthen our ambitions and secure that our targets are science-based.
-Together we can influence industry players, suppliers and customers to mitigate our impact on climate change and biodiversity and respect the planetary boundaries.
+“As a global leader on biodiversity, WWF is an invaluable partner to strengthen our ambitions and secure that our efforts are science-based.
+Together we can influence industry players, suppliers, customers and the broader community to mitigate our impact on climate change and biodiversity and respect the planetary boundaries.

 – Jennie Granström, WWF Partnership Lead at H&M Group

-Making fibres, processing materials, dyeing and fabricating requires a lot of energy.
-As does the washing, recycling and disposal of clothing once it’s been sold to our customers.
-With the impacts of the climate crisis already being felt, we need to reduce emissions from our value chain and beyond, as well as inspiring other companies to do the same.
+Making fibres, processing materials, dyeing and garment manufacturing requires a lot of energy.
+As does the washing and drying of clothing once it’s been sold to our customers.
+With the impacts of the climate crisis already being felt, we need to reduce emissions from our value chain and beyond, as well as inspiring other companies and policy makers to do the same.

 From raw materials to garment use, the fashion industry impacts biodiversity on every level.
-Producing fibres like cotton and wool takes up vast areas of land , reducing the space for nature.
+Producing fibres like cotton and wool takes up vast areas of land, reducing space for nature.
 Conventional cotton farming uses pesticides and fertilisers and fabric processing pollutes river basins.
 We are committed to reducing our impact on nature, as well as protecting and restoring biodiversity.

 Water, climate and biodiversity are important earth systems that work together to protect our planet and keep it healthy.
 Each one is dependent on the others.
 For example, biodiversity needs clean water to survive.
 However, the availability and quality of water is affected by the climate emergency.
 And to mitigate the climate emergency, we need diverse and robust biodiversity.
 That is why we take a holistic view and work on all three areas with WWF.